pwall567/kjson-test/README.md

 A function or service returning a JSON result will usually return an object or an array of objects, but according to the JSON specification the string representation of any JSON value is a valid JSON string.
-The `json-kotlin-test` library provides facilities for testing all forms of JSON results.
+The `kjson-test` library provides facilities for testing all forms of JSON results.

 ### Invoking the Tests